Alexander Barclay: Works

 Most of Barclay's works were made in collaboration with the printer Richard Pynson.
 He wrote five Eclogues, part printed by Wynkyn de Worde around 1518, and printed in full in John Cawood's 1570 edition.
 The sources of the Eclogues include works by Aeneas Silvius Piccolomini, Baptista Mantuanus, and Jean Lemaire de Belges.
 The Eclogues include laments for John Alcock, John Morton, and Roger Westminster, Prior of Ely.

-His style is stiff and his verse uninspired.